Anupam-98/anupam-98.github.io/_posts/2014-3-3-Hello-World.md

 ![baiserror.png]({{site.baseurl}}/images/baiserror.png)

 Bais error occur when we make simplifying assumption.
-In this picture above the points are scattered in the 2D plane between size and price in the first image, We have created a simple plane to seprate the points but this plane is unable to seprate these point perfectly ,Here we are making the simplefiying assumpting that causing High Bais which ultimately leads to **Underfitting**
+In this picture above the points are scattered in the 2D Surface between size and price in the first image, We have created a simple plane to seprate the points but this plane is unable to seprate these point perfectly ,Here we are making the simplifiying assumpting that causing High Bais which ultimately leads to **Underfitting**

 Let's Take Another Example of K nearest neighbour to understand bais error more clearly